remla23-team09/operation/README.md

 # Operation
+This project contains a sentiment analysis application that classifies restaurant reviews to be positive or negative.

+The web application can be found here: http://remla23-team09.com/.

 ## Code Overview
 - The [Model-training](https://github.com/remla23-team09/model-training/tree/main) repository trains the model and preprocesses the data.
-Check text_preprocessing.py and text_classification.py to see the preprocessing and training of the model.
+Check dvc.yaml to see the ML pipeline.
 - The [Model-service](https://github.com/remla23-team09/model-service) repository embeds the ML model in a Flask webservice.
-Check model-service.py.
+Check /src/interface.py.
 - The [Lib](https://github.com/remla23-team09/lib) repository contains a simple version-aware library.
 Check VersionUtil.py.
 - The [App](https://github.com/remla23-team09/app) repository contains a simple Flask frontend application.
 Check app.py.

 ## Run with Docker (A1)
 - Make sure to have Docker and Docker compose installed.
-- To run the application locaclly run `docker-compose up`.
+- To run the application locally run `docker-compose up`.
 This starts the `app` and the `model-service` containers.
 - Open `localhost:8080` to classify restaurant reviews.

 ## Run with helm charts (A2)
 - If you desire to deploy applications as helm charts navigate to **app** and **model-service** repositories where you run the respective commands:
-    - `helm install <app-name> .\app-chart\`
+    - `helm install <app-name> .\helm-chart\app-chart\`
-    - `helm install <model-service-name> .\model-service-chart\`
+    - `helm install <model-service-name> .\helm-chart\model-service-chart\`

 The helm charts refer to the latest available images from the public repositories.